Keksoj/keksoj.github.io/content/posts/whatsaunixsocket.md

 This tutorial comes with a [github repository](https://github.com/Keksoj/unix_sockets_basics) that contains the above code.

-Feel free to write an issue for any comment, cricic or complaint you may have.
+Feel free to write an issue for any comment, criticism, or complaint you may have.
 Fork and do pull requests as you please.

 This blog post is a sum-up of what I learned trying to understand unix sockets while working on Sōzu.